minchangggg/Advanced_C/README.md

 - When the **user runs** the **program**, the **Operating System (OS) takes control** => The OS loader is activated.
 - The **OS loader** is responsible for **preparing** the **program** in memory so the CPU can execute it.

 #### 3.2.
-Loading (by the Loader)
+Loading (OS Loader prepares the program)
 > _Loader: Whenever the command is given for the execution of a particular program, The loader plays an important role.
 With the help of the loader, the .exe file is loaded in the RAM and the CPU is informed of the starting point of the address of the program where it is loaded._

-- The loader copies the executable file from disk → RAM
+- i.
+The loader copies the executable file from disk → RAM
   + The **loader** **reads** the **executable file** from **secondary storage** (disk).
   + It **loads** the program’s **code** and data **sections** **into** **RAM**.
-- And organizes memory into standard segments:
+- ii.
+Allocate memory regions into standard segments:
   - Memory Layout of a Process in RAM
     - **Text Segment (Code Segment)**
       + Contains machine code instructions (compiled program code).